'Still a mess': Trauma haunts U.S. mass shooting survivors due to gaps in mental healthcare

 The United States lacks that effective and ongoing care.
 Survivors of mass shootings have stepped in themselves to fill gaps in a system that is a patchwork of local resources not designed to provide sustained response.

-“All the help in the world is there for the shooting victims right after the event,” Martin said.
+“All the help in the world is there for the shooting survivors right after the event,” Martin said.
 “But society quickly forgets and moves on.
-The victims and their families cannot forget, ever.”
+The survivors and their families cannot forget, ever.”

 Thirteen years after Columbine, a gunman opened fire in nearby Aurora, Colorado, killing 12 people in a movie theater.

-A few days after that shooting, Martin received a text from a fellow Columbine survivor, Jen Hammer, asking if she wanted to form a support group for shooting victims.
+A few days after that shooting, Martin received a text from a fellow Columbine survivor, Jen Hammer, asking if she wanted to form a support group for those who survived the shooting.
 She agreed immediately.

 “We wanted to offer something that we didn’t have access to in 1999 - peer support,” Martin said.